NMO13/earclipper/README.md

 ## Description

-Earclipper is a library for triangulating arbitrary convex/non-convex polygons.
+Earclipper is a triangulation library for triangulating arbitrary convex/non-convex polygons.
 Earclipper is written in C# and implements the paper [Triangulation By EarClipping] (https://www.geometrictools.com/Documentation/TriangulationByEarClipping.pdf) by David Eberly.

 ## Features